 “Please accept this late review of the surgery you performed on my feet.
 After several weeks of “testing” the results of your surgery, I am most delighted with the recovery I have made.
 Both feet have recovered and I am using them as if I never had any problems.
 Should I be asked for a recommendation I will enthusiastically recommend you, Dr. Hoy.
 I close this message with a warm greeting about your staff.
 They complement the professional work you perform by making me, as a patient, welcome and important.
 I close this note by saying Thank You Doctor for your superb medical support.” -Pi M

-Dr. Hoy is on staff at Swedish Medical Center, Ballard campus, one of the finest hospitals in the Seattle metropolitan area, where he performs surgery and treats patients in the inpatient hospital setting.
+Dr. Hoy is on staff at Swedish Medical Center, Ballard campus, one of the finest hospitals in the Seattle metropolitan area, where he performs outpatient hospital surgery and treats patients in the inpatient hospital setting.